findy-network/findy-agent-cli/scripts/fullstack/fsm/README.md

 # Readme

-This is a brief documentation of how to get started with `issuing-service-?-fsm.ymal` chatbot files.
-The `issuing chatbot` in the FSM YAML files is a reference implementation that meant to be customized by the needs of your project.
+The document tells how to start with `issuing-service-?-fsm.ymal` chatbot files.
+The `issuing chatbot` in the FSM YAML files are a reference implementation meant to be customized to the needs of your project.

-### What Problem Does It Solves?
+### What Problem Does It Solve?

-The Hyperledger Indy based SSI system is implemented with CL signature scheme for ZKPs.
-That system needs the concept of *Credential Definition* that is stored to its creators wallet.
-The Credential Definition has and ID which is quite similar than DID in the Indy based AnonCreds system.
+The Hyperledger Indy-based SSI system is implemented with a CL signature scheme for ZKPs.
+That system needs the concept of *Credential Definition* stored in its creator's wallet.
+The Credential Definition has an ID, which is quite similar to DID in the Indy-based AnonCreds system.
 The CredDefID is public.
-Everyone who know it can request a proofs based on it or request to present a proof based on it.
+Everyone who knows it can request proof based on it or request to present a proof based on it.

 But the CredDefID brings us some problems:
-1. How we find a correct CredDefID when it's needed?
+1. How do we find a correct CredDefID when it's needed?
-1. How about fully symmetric cases when everyone can be a issuer, a holder, and a verifier same time.
-In these uses cases everyone can issue a credentials, and everyone can receive proofs of them.
-For example, we have a use case where a seller (anybody in a market place) wants to issue a receipt of the transaction.
+1. How about fully symmetric cases when everyone can simultaneously be an issuer, a holder, and a verifier?
+Everyone can issue credentials and receive proof of them in these use cases.
+For example, we have a use case where a seller (anybody in a marketplace) wants to issue a receipt for the transaction.

-There are other problems, but all of the rest are based on the same core problem.
+There are other problems, but the rest are based on the same core problem.

-We'll solve the problem number 2 by using a notary type services.
-We start with one service and we have made a reference chatbot implementation to issue credentials behalf of a logical issuer, aka seller.
+We'll solve problem number 2 by using a notary-type service.
+We started with one service and implemented a reference chatbot to issue credentials on behalf of a logical issuer, aka seller.
 We also have implemented our version of a *public* DID.
-With these tools we have been able to solve the problem quite elegantly.
+With these tools, we have solved the problem quite elegantly.

 #### Isn't This Centralization?

-In some way yes, but the end result isn't more centralized than the suggested trust-registries for other or similar problems in SSI field.
-In a certain way this model add self-sovereignty because now everyone can issue, and everyone can build these issuing services for their use cases.
+In some ways, yes, but the result isn't more centralized than the suggested trust registries for other or similar problems in the SSI field.
+In a certain way, this model adds self-sovereignty because now everyone can issue, and everyone can build these issuing services for their use cases.

 ### More Reading